Carethajrat/Banking-App/README.md

 # Banking-App
-Banking App using Python, A transaction process.
+Banking App using Python, A transaction process Programm